mgu3/sqorz-docs/docs/tutorials/Setting-Up-Training.md

+---
+tags:
+  - Training
+  - Member Database
+---
+## What You Will Learn

+Once you complete this tutorial you will be able to live stream an event on Facebook.

+## Pre-requisites

+You need to have completed the [Setting Up Your Club](Setting-Up-Your-Club.md) tutorial.

+## Steps

 Setting up training can be done with a few simple steps.
 Once the training event has been set up for the first time it can simply be duplicated for subsequent training events.